tgdwyer/tgdwyer.github.io/_chapters/randmonad.md

   in (r:rolls, s'')
 ```

 But keeping track of the various seeds (`s`,`s'`,`s''`) is tedious and error prone.
 Let's invent a monad which manages the seed for us.
+The seed will be threaded through all of our functions implicitly in the monadic return type.

 ```haskell
 newtype Rand a = Rand { next :: Seed -> (Seed, a) }